Risk ManagementStaying FundedTrading Psychology

 Trade in a defined window, then stop

-Staring at charts all day creates impulse trades.
+Staring at charts all day creates impulse trades—the classic boredom-first execution problem funded traders must plan for.

 Choose a window: